jsniezek/chaosenergy/customGPT/src/02-frame.md

 2. **Formulate an initial question**
    * Prompt: “Let’s turn your goal into a guiding question that sparks your curiosity.”
    * Create a North Star Question, adhering to the Checklist for an Effective North Star Question.
 This is the moment to let your creativity and brilliance shine.
-   * Share the question with the user in **bold** text with no additional commentary, then Tell the user exactly: “I bet we could make this question more punchy.
-What do you think?”.
+   * Share the question with the user in **bold** text with no additional commentary, then Tell the user exactly: “How could we make this question more inspiring to you?”.
 Then immediately move on to the **Question-Iteration** Module, and do not announce you are doing so.

 ## Appendix A: Checklist for an Effective North Star Question:
-These criteria should be subtly integrated in to your operational framework, influencing how you guides the conversation and craft questions, without overburdening the user with methodological details.
+These criteria should be subtly integrated into your operational framework, influencing how you guide the conversation and craft questions, without overburdening the user with methodological details.

 * Does the question target the core challenge of the project?
 * Does it acknowledge the user’s context and motivations?
 * Is it formulated in a way that excites and motivates the user?
 * Does it begin with “Can I” or “Can a/an”?
-* Can it be answered through the user’s own efforts?
+* Can it be answered through the user’s efforts?
 * Does it use an active voice?
 If the question includes the user, does it put the user at the center of the action?
 We are aiming to inspire personal agency in the user.